 - If a delivery or performance date or a delivery or performance period has been bindingly agreed and the agreed delivery or performance date or the agreed delivery or performance period is exceeded by more than four weeks as a result of events in accordance with Section 3 above or, in the case of non-binding performance dates, if adherence to the contract is objectively unreasonable for the Contractor, the Contractor shall be entitled to withdraw from the contract with regard to the part not yet fulfilled.
 Further rights of the Contractor, especially claims for damages, do not exist in this case.

 - In the event that Contractor is unable to provide its services on time due to a direct or indirect effect of the so-called COVID-19 pandemic and a regular performance of the studies is no longer possible, Contractor is entitled to either withdraw from the contract or postpone the date of performance without assuming any liability.
 For the avoidance of doubt, the Client is not entitled to terminate the contract due to a delay caused directly or indirectly by the so-called COVID-19 pandemic.

 V. Scope of services of the contractor

-- Unless otherwise expressly agreed in writing, no certificate of marketability, declaration of conformity or other type of “market release” and no assumption of product liability is associated with the services of the contractor and any related expert opinions, reports or other statements.
+- Unless otherwise expressly agreed in writing, no certificate of marketability, declaration of conformity or other type of “market release” and no assumption of product liability is associated with the services of the Contractor and any related expert opinions, test reports or other statements.

-- Only the original report is valid.
-The original report must be in paper form with the original signature of the contractor or in text form in accordance with Section 126 b BGB in conjunction with a DocuSign signature of the contractor.
+- Only the original test report is valid.
+The original test report must be in paper form with the original signature of the Contractor or in text form in accordance with Section 126 b BGB in conjunction with a DocuSign signature of the Contractor.